Bombe: The British Bombe

 The Polish cryptologic bomba (Polish: bomba kryptologiczna; plural bomby) had been useful only as long as three conditions were met.
-First, the form of the indicator had to include the repetition of the message key; second, the number of rotors available had to be limited to three, giving six different "wheel orders" (the three rotors and their order within the machine); and third, the number of plug-board leads had to remain relatively small so that the majority of letters were unsteckered.
+First, the form of the indicator had to include the repetition of the message key; second, the number of rotors available had to be limited to three, giving six different "wheel orders" (the order of the three rotors within the machine); and third, the number of plug-board leads had to remain relatively small so that the majority of letters were unsteckered.
 Six machines were built, one for each possible rotor order.
 The bomby were delivered in November 1938, but barely a month later the Germans introduced two additional rotors for loading into the Enigma scrambler, increasing the number of wheel orders by a factor of ten.
 Building another 54 bomby was beyond the Poles' resources.
 Also, on 1 January 1939, the number of plug-board leads was increased to ten.
 The Poles therefore had to return to manual methods, the Zygalski sheets.